 Supervised learning

-Analysis of the seven morphologically-distinct species and the T. scripta scripta–T. scripta elegans datasets indicate that these classifications are sufficiently morphologically distinct.
-Both in-sample and out-of-sample classification have AUC values of approximately 1 for all methods (Fig. [fig:othersel], [fig:otheroos]).
+Analysis of the seven morphologically and genetically distinct species and the T. scripta scripta–T. scripta elegans datasets indicate that these classifications are sufficiently morphologically distinct to be differentiated on the basis of plastron shape.
+Both in-sample and out-of-sample classification have AUC values of approximately 1 for all methods, implying near-perfect classification rates (Fig. [fig:othersel], [fig:otheroos]).
 For both datasets, the ROC scores from testing datasets are tightly clustered near AUC = 1 (Fig. [fig:otheroos]).
-These results demonstrate that when there are distinctions between the states of the classification schemes, the methods used here can recover them.
+These results demonstrate that when there are distinctions between the states of the classification schemes (i.e., differences in plastron shape that correlate with the different taxonomic groups), the methods used here can recover them.

 [ht] image [fig:othersel]